 Vibrant and growing, the Department of Ophthalmology traces its roots back more than 120 years, yet works continuously toward the future, fulfilling the motto that describes its purpose: "To Learn, To Search, To Serve."

 Residents are admitted to the program on the advice of the Residency Selection Committee.
 The committee encourages competitive candidates to spend a day in the Department, tour the campus, talk with current residents, and interview with the faculty.
 Grades, test scores, letters of recommendation, and personal interviews all play a role in shaping the committee's decisions.
-J-1 visas accepted.
+J-1 visas are accepted.
+H1B visas are not accepted.

 All applicants must have graduated from an allopathic or osteopathic medical school.